Updated Jan 29, 2026

 • Sketches of your delivery app: If your drawing skills never progressed past stick figures, don't worry.
 All you need are rough mock-ups of how you want each screen to appear and where you'll put features like buttons, forms, and images on each screen.

-• A list of your app’s features: You'll need a geolocation feature because you’ll be delivering goods or food from your brick-and-mortar to your clients.
-You’ll also need an integration with a payment platform (like the one with Stripe that we mentioned above).
+• A list of your app's features: You'll need a geolocation feature because you'll be delivering goods or food from your brick-and-mortar to your clients.
+You'll also need an integration with a payment platform like Stripe.

 What other features do you want to showcase?
-Adalo has loads of them — like an e-sign feature for clients who need to sign for their goods, a chatbox for communication between your company and client, and many, many more.
+Adalo has loads of them—like an e-sign feature for clients who need to sign for their goods, a chatbox for communication between your company and client, and many more.

 Understanding How Your Delivery App Will Work